swipely/aviator/README.md

 #### Not Found Handlers

-Aviator allows you to specify a method to be called when no route matches via the `$notFound` key.
+Aviator allows you to specify a method to be called when no route matches via the `notFound` key.
 Much like normal routes, these can be added on a scope-by-scope basis.
-When a route cannot be found, only the `/*` matcher, and the `$notFound` of the nearest scope will be called.
+When a route cannot be found, only the `/*` matcher, and the `notFound` of the nearest scope will be called.
 Here is an example configuration.

 ```javascript